rsveltman/payment-api-challenge/README.md

 In `package.json` there are 3 scripts:
 * start - this is the script that is run by heroku.
 Don't run this locally.
-* test - runs the tests using 2 environment variables: DATABASE_URL and API_KEY.
+* test - runs the tests using 2 environment variables: `DATABASE_URL` and `API_KEY`.
 These may be changed to reflect your local configuration.
 * localstart - starts in localhost with environment variables as above.
 Call this with `npm run-script localstart`.

 ### swagger.yaml

 All changes must be described in the swagger document first.
-[See this guide.](https://swagger.io/docs/specification/basic-structure/)
+Add a path, then add the REST methods and create a corresponding controller file.
+[See this guide for the details.](https://swagger.io/docs/specification/basic-structure/)

 ### Security

 The use of an API Key is only because this is a simulation.
 The next step would be to add [OAuth 2](https://swagger.io/docs/specification/authentication/oauth2/).